Vincent van der Voort

-Vincent van der Voort (born 18 December 1975) is a Dutch professional darts player on the PDC circuit.
-As of the 2012 PDC World Darts Championship, his nickname is the "Dutch Destroyer", although he used to go by "Grease Lightning".
-He is best known for his quick throwing style, which is how he got his temporary nickname "The Fastest Player in the World".
-He reached the final of the 2007 UK Open, which helped him become a well known face in the world of darts.
+Vincent van der Voort (born 18 December 1975) is a Dutch former professional darts player who competed in British Darts Organisation (BDO) then Professional Darts Corporation (PDC) events.
+He is nicknamed the "Dutch Destroyer", although he used to go by "Grease Lightning".
+He is best known for his quick throwing style, which is how he got his temporary nickname "the Fastest Player in the World".
+He has won 4 PDC Pro Tour titles and was the runner-up at the 2007 UK Open, which helped him become a well known face in the world of darts.
+He is also a three-time World Championship quarter-finalist.

 Playing style

 Van der Voort is well known for his spasmodic style and machine-gun speed of play which has gained him a reputation in both the BDO and the PDC for being one of the more erratic throwers in the darting world.
 This ties in with his old entrance music, "Fast Fuse" by English band Kasabian.
 This has resulted in him tending to be either right on or way off his intended target.